 Thanks to the many resources available in the new millennium, it is relatively easy for new and transitioning farmers to learn the business of small-scale organic vegetable production.
 Economic models of horse-powered market gardens, however, are still few and far between.
 To fill that information hole, I asked three experienced farmers to join me in tracking work horse hours, expenses and labor over a two-year period and to share the results in the Small Farmer’s Journal.

 There is a rather neat phrase in German – ‘wenn schon, denn schon’ – which literally translates as ‘enough already, then already;’ but what it actually means is ‘if a something is worth doing, it is worth doing well.
 That would be a fitting description of Pferdestark, the German version of Horse Progress Days.
+For sheer variety of different breeds of draught horses, regional and national harness styles, or for that matter, languages or hats, it would be hard to beat Pferdestark.

 The decision to depend on horses or mules in harness for farm work, logging, or highway work is an important one and should not be taken lightly.
 Aside from romantic notions of involvement in a picturesque scene, most of the considerations are serious.